 No. Federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
 You may also build your own casket, if you prefer.

-Most bodies are buried in established cemeteries, but burial on private property may be possible in Maryland.
-Before conducting a home burial or establishing a family cemetery, check with the county health department and the county or town clerk for any local zoning laws you must follow.
+Beginning October 1, 2015, Maryland requires that bodies be buried in an established cemetery or in a family burial plot or other area allowed by a local ordinance.
+(Maryland Code, Health-General, § 5-514.)
+Before establishing a family cemetery, check with the county health department and the county or town clerk for any local zoning laws you must follow.

 In Maryland, there are no state laws restricting where you may keep or scatter ashes, though the Department of Health and Mental Hygiene has prepared a publication encouraging individuals to scatter ashes responsibly.